hamlett-neil-ur/housing_price_model/README.md

 This amount of attributes is considerable.
 We at risk from the *curse of dimensionality* [[Hastie, *et al*, 2009, §2.5]](https://web.stanford.edu/~hastie/Papers/ESLII.pdf).
 This becomes particularly acute considering our the number of categorical attributes.
 When we *dummify* — e.g., [[pandas.get_dummies()]](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.get_dummies.html) — the data, the attribute dimensionality could be multiples greater.

 Paring the attribute space provides our response, here.
 We pair-wise analyze each explanatory variable's relationship with the target variable `SalesPrice`.
 This is accomplished via two methods.
 We consider the pair-wise correlations for continuous and discrete variables.
 The heatmap column to the right illustrates.
 We retain continuous and discrete explanatory variables whose correlation with the response variable exceeds 0.45.
 This gives us six continous and five discrete variables.

+Our degree-of-influence analysis for categorical variables is somewhat less-direct.
+We assume that if a categorical variable is a good predictor of a continuous response variable, then the converse should also be true.
+So, we construct univariate multinomial logistic-regression models for each categorical variable.
+We use our `SalesPrice` response variable as the explanatory variable for each such model.
+We retain categorical variables for which `SalesPrice` predicts their class with accuracy exceeding 0.55.
+This leaves us with 33 influential categorical variables.